 \section{Introduction}

-Topological states~\cite{bernevig2006quantumsci,konig2007quantum,kane2005quantum,bernevig2006quantumprl,kane2010colloquium,qi2011topological,schindler2018higher,wan2011topological,wieder2018wallpaper} have been intensively studied in the past decades.
+Topological states have been intensively studied in the past decades~\cite{bernevig2006quantumsci,konig2007quantum,kane2005quantum,bernevig2006quantumprl,kane2010colloquium,qi2011topological,schindler2018higher,wan2011topological,wieder2018wallpaper}.
 During the period, lots of materials have theoretically been proposed to be topological insulators and topological semimetals, based on calculations within the density-functional theory (DFT)~\cite{tang2018towards,zhang2019catalogue,vergniory2019complete,yuanfeng2019,ligang2017,tase32018,hfrup2019}.
-Many of them are verified in experiments, and substantially intrigue much interest in theories and experiments, such as three-dimensional (3D) topological insulator Bi$_2$Se$_3$~\cite{zhang2009topological,xia2009observation,chen2009experimental}, Dirac semimetals Na$_3$Bi~\cite{wang2012dirac,liu2014discovery} and Cd$_3$As$_2$~\cite{PhysRevB.88.125427,liu2014stable}, Weyl semimetal TaAs~\cite{weng2015weyl,huang2015weyl,lv2015experimental,xu2015discovery}, topological crystalline insulator SnTe~\cite{hsieh2012topological,tanaka2012experimental} and hourglass material KHgSb~\cite{wang2016hourglass,ma2017experimental} \ea.
-To some extent, these topological electron bands are related to a band-inversion feature.
-Explicitly, there must be a band inversion happened between different irreducible representations (IRs) of the little groups at $k$-points in the 3D Brillouin zone (BZ)~\cite{zhu2012band}.
-In the situation of Dirac semimetals or symmetry-protected nodal-line semimetals, it happens on a high-symmetry line or in a high-symmetry plane with different IRs.
+Many of them are verified in experiments, and substantially intrigue much interest in theories and experiments, such as three-dimensional (3D) topological insulator Bi$_2$Se$_3$~\cite{zhang2009topological,xia2009observation,chen2009experimental}, Dirac semimetals Na$_3$Bi~\cite{wang2012dirac,liu2014discovery} and Cd$_3$As$_2$~\cite{PhysRevB.88.125427,liu2014stable}, Weyl semimetal TaAs~\cite{weng2015weyl,huang2015weyl,lv2015experimental,xu2015discovery}, topological crystalline insulator SnTe~\cite{hsieh2012topological,tanaka2012experimental} and hourglass material KHgSb~\cite{wang2016hourglass,ma2017experimental} \ea~To some extent, these topological electron bands are related to a band-inversion feature.
+Explicitly, there can be a band inversion between different irreducible representations (IRs) of the little groups at $k$-points in the 3D Brillouin zone (BZ)~\cite{zhu2012band}.
+In the situation of Dirac semimetals or nodal-line semimetals, the band inversion may happen on a high-symmetry line or in a high-symmetry plane.